bjbest60/FallofAsemia/README.md

 # The Fall of Asemia
 Glyph creation from The Fall of Asemia.
+Interactive fiction entered in Spring Thing 2022.
 Created in Processing.

 Each file uses the settings for the particular character that speaks.